Expat Exchange

 If you are thinking about moving to Todos Santos, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Todos Santos, varies depending on the type of housing and its location.
 Generally, housing in the area is moderately priced and is a great bargain in comparison with other areas in Mexico.
-Renting a property usually costs between $400 and $800 per month, while buying a property can range from moderately priced to quite expensive," remarked one expat who made the move to Todos Santos.
+Renting a property usually costs between $400 and $800 per month, while buying a property can range from moderately priced to quite expensive," commented one expat who made the move to Todos Santos.

 How do I meet people in Todos Santos?